OzNetNerd/crm/docs/adr/ADR-005-templates-macro-restructure.md

 ---

-**Impact Assessment:** High - This is a foundational change affecting the entire template architecture and developer workflow.
+**Impact Assessment:** High - This establishes universal template organization standards affecting all web application development.

-**Review Required:** Yes - Future template organization decisions should reference this ADR.
+**Review Required:** Mandatory - All projects using Jinja2 templating must follow this macro organization system.

 **Next Steps:**
-1. Monitor template performance metrics post-implementation
+1. Apply this organization system to all new projects using Jinja2 templates
-2. Create developer documentation for new macro organization
+2. Create universal developer documentation for macro organization patterns
-3. Establish guidelines for adding new macros to appropriate directories
+3. Establish guidelines for adding new macros across all project types
+4. Create project templates that implement this structure by default